 A new Northwood High School is currently under construction and is projected to open in 2027.
-Montgomery Blair High School, located at the southwestern intersection of University Boulevard East and U.S. 29, is currently above its enrollment capacity and will remain over capacity in the future.
+Montgomery Blair High School, located at the southwestern intersection of University Boulevard East and U.S. 29, is currently above its enrollment capacity but it is intended to be relieved by a boundary change that will follow the reopening of Charles Woodward High School and the expansion of Northwood High School in 2027.
 Most middle schools within the Northwood and Blair High Schools service areas, including Silver Spring International Middle School and Sligo Middle School, are forecasted to remain within their enrollment capacities for the long-term.
 A majority of the elementary schools that serve both service areas are within their enrollment and program capacities.

 Countywide, enrollment growth has started slowing down due to lower birth rates.
 The elementary and middle schools serving the Plan area have already seen their collective enrollment peak and started declining.
-The latest projections from MCPS indicate that by 2030, across all the schools serving the Plan area, there will be about 440 surplus seats available at the elementary school level, and 500 at the middle school level.
-Enrollment is still growing at the high school level.
-The reopening of Charles Woodward High School and the addition at Northwood High School is scheduled to provide 3,000 additional seats to address the capacity needs across schools in the Down County Consortium and Walter Johnson High School.
-Before completing the high school capital projects, MCPS will determine the boundaries of the new school service area for the middle schools and high schools in the Down County Consortium, Bethesda-Chevy Chase, Walter Johnson and Whitman clusters.
+The latest projections from Montgomery County Public Schools (MCPS) indicate that by 2030, across all the schools serving the Plan area, there will be about 440 surplus seats available at the elementary school level, and 500 at the middle school level.
+Enrollment is still growing at the high school level, but the reopening of Charles Woodward High School and the addition at Northwood High School is scheduled to provide 3,000 additional seats to address the capacity needs across schools in the Down County Consortium and Walter Johnson High School.
+Before completing the high school capital projects, MCPS will determine new school service area boundaries for the middle schools and high schools in the Down County Consortium, Bethesda-Chevy Chase, Walter Johnson and Whitman clusters.
+Collectively, there is projected to be over 750 surplus seats available in 2030 across all of the high schools identified in the Board of Education's approved boundary study scope.

 There are limited opportunities in the Plan area to accommodate any typically sized public school, and existing parkland should not be considered for development by any public agency except for parks.
 Therefore, existing schools are recommended as a priority for future school needs.
-This Plan envisions that most of the future residential development will materialize as either attached or multi-family residential units.
+This Plan envisions that most of the future residential development will materialize as either attached or multifamily residential units.
 Build-out of this Plan's land use and zoning recommendations is anticipated to take many years, likely more than 10 to 20 years.
 Some of the anticipated redevelopment may not occur within the life of the Plan, and school enrollment trends in the Plan area will vary over the life of the Plan.
 In addition, the Plan area has not seen significant development for decades.
 MCPS enrollment forecasts and associated capital projects focus on a six-year time frame rather than over several decades.
 Therefore, new residential development that occurs because of the Plan will be evaluated for school adequacy by each project or phase individually at the time the application is reviewed for development approval.